section-engineering-education/engineering-education/content/articles/understanding-when-to-use -jsp-and-when-to-use-servlet/index.md

 As demonstrated above, the name of our `JSP` file corresponds to the name of our `Servlet` class.

 ### Conclusion
-We described `JSP`, spoke about when a programmer should use `JSP` or `Servlet`, the advantages of `JSP`, and how `JSP` is turned to a `Servlet` page during execution in this post.
-I propose that you begin learning about `JSP` tags by looking up `JSP` content on the internet or watching YouTube courses.
+We talked about `JSP` and Servlet in this article, as well as when to use `JSP` and when to use `Servlet`, and how `JSP` is transformed into a `Servlet` page during execution.